 Basics of Rewiring a Lamp

 Lamp rewiring may be necessary due to abuse from small children or pets or simply from continuous use over time.
-Cords often become frayed near the plug end.
+Cords often become frayed near the plug end unless you use an underwriter's knot.
 Floor lamps' cords especially are impacted by foot traffic.
-Or you might purchase a vintage lamp and want to rewire it for safety or just for a different look.
+Or you might purchase a vintage lamp and want to rewire it for safety or a different look.

 The good news about rewiring a lamp is that manufacturers have already anticipated homeowners' and crafters' needs to rewire a lamp or adapt a lamp for new use.
 You do not have to purchase individual parts and figure out how to make them work together; the work has been done for you.